Theology (THEO)

 Provides a detailed examination of a topic in Christian Scripture, theology, or ministry chosen by the instructor.
 The course may be taught in an intensive format by a visiting faculty member.
 Students receive credit for the course as a Scripture, Theology or Ministry elective, depending on topic.

-THEO 6980 Cross Cultural Immersion Experience (3 Credits)
+THEO 6980 Cross Cultural Immersion: Local/Global (2 Credits)

 Explores issues and questions pertaining to ministry across cultural boundaries.
 Students will have the opportunity to experience and reflect on specific historical and theological issues of culture and ministry as they pertain to a specific locale.
 This will include engagement with local ministries, developing paradigms of holistic ministry, biblical foundations of missions, theology of religions and community exegesis and development.
-Students must receive the approval of the Dean of the School of Theology or the Associate Dean of Graduate Studies prior to enrolling.
+Typically offered: Autumn, Occasionally.

 THEO 6995 Master's Thesis (6 Credits)